radeau/frontend-mentor-challenges/profile-card-component-main/README.md

 ## Acknowledgments

 I really appreciate the community in frontendmentor, though my question has been answered already by many of them, I just want to say thank you for those people extending there help to a neophyte to this industry - like me.
-Thank you so much!
+Thank you so much!:smiley: :wink: